William Clapham: Promotion to colonel, 1756

 Clapham then moved to Pennsylvania to assist Benjamin Franklin in constructing a series of forts along the frontier.
-In late 1755, Governor Robert Hunter Morris ordered the construction of forts garrisoned with colonial militia, and plans were made to begin building Fort Hunter, Fort Halifax, and Fort Augusta.
-Following the Penn's Creek massacre, the Great Cove massacre, and the Gnadenhütten massacre, Benjamin Franklin had been charged with the rapid construction of three small forts in northeastern Pennsylvania (Fort Allen, Fort Franklin, and Fort Lebanon) but he felt that the responsibility for building forts should be given to someone with more military training, and offered a commission to Clapham, who accepted.
+In late 1755, Governor Robert Hunter Morris ordered the construction of forts garrisoned with Pennsylvania militiamen, and plans were made to begin building Fort Hunter, Fort Halifax, and Fort Augusta.
+Following the Penn's Creek massacre, Great Cove massacre and Gnadenhütten massacre, Franklin had been charged with the rapid construction of three small forts in northeastern Pennsylvania (Fort Allen, Fort Franklin, and Fort Lebanon) but he felt that the responsibility for building forts should be given to someone with more military training, and offered a commission to Clapham, who accepted.
 Franklin writes in his autobiography:

 "I had hardly finished this business and got my fort well stored with provisions, when I received a letter from the Governor...and my three intended forts being now completed, and the inhabitants contented to remain on their farms under that protection, I resolved to return; the more willingly as a New England Officer, Col. Clapham, experienced in Indian War, being on a visit to our establishment, consented to accept the Command.
 I gave him a commission, and, parading the garrison, had it read before them, and introduced him to them as an officer who, from his skill in military affairs, was much more fit to command them than myself."

-Clapham was promoted from captain to colonel in February, 1756, and given command over the Third Battalion, Pennsylvania Regiment of Foot (known as the Augusta Regiment), and over defenses in Northampton County.
+Clapham was commissioned into the Pennsylvania Provincial Forces at the rank of colonel in February 1756, and given command over the Augusta Regiment as well as defenses in Northampton County.